What’s it like in Chernobyl today? In this guide we teach you where to sleep, what to eat and the best tour company when booking a trip to Chernobyl.

-This disaster in Chernobyl occurred on 26 April 1986.
+To this day, the disaster at Chernobyl on the 26 April 1986 is one of the worst nuclear disasters the world has ever seen.
 A combination of factors during a late night stress test of the reactor resulted in an intense explosion.
-An open air graphite fire burned for 9 days spreading radioactive material across 13 European countries (162,000 square kilometers).
-Chernobyl remains the site of the most disastrous nuclear power plant accident in history, both in terms of cost and casualties.
+An open-air graphite fire burned for 9 days spreading radioactive material across 13 European countries (162,000 square kilometres).

-The exclusion zones surrounding the power plant extend for a radius of 10 and 30km.
+There are exclusion zones surrounding the power plant.
+These extend for a radius of 10km and 30km.
 Around 300 residents live inside the 30km exclusion zone.
 Employees of the exclusion zone (office workers, firefighters, security, tourism etc.) are only permitted to work around 50% of the time.
 The remainder of the time they must live outside the exclusion zone.

 We had a private tour for one day departing from Kiev with a private driver and a tour guide.
 Prices vary between companies and is dependant on what is included in your package.
 You can expect to pay around £80-90 p/p including lunch.
 Putting this into perspective, in Kiev, a beer in a bar costs around £1.50 and a night’s accommodation for 4 people was around £20.
 So the tour was relatively expensive, but a truly memorable experience.